Your Questions about Photo Enforcement and More, Answered.

 Intersection Safety Camera enforcement is lane specific.
 The system identifies the violating vehicle in the specific lane as it travels over electromagnetic in-ground loops in the road.

-Mobile Photo Enforcement tickets are issued by a trained and qualified enforcement operator who has observed the violation and made notes.
+Mobile Photo Enforcement fines are issued by a trained and qualified enforcement operator who has observed the violation and made notes.

-Unfortunately, no. Provincial legislation requires that the ticket be issued to the registered owner of the license plate on the vehicle, as on file with Manitoba Public Insurance, Registrar of Motor Vehicles.
+Unfortunately, no. Provincial legislation requires that the fine be issued to the registered owner of the license plate on the vehicle, as on file with Manitoba Public Insurance, Registrar of Motor Vehicles.

-Ultimately, the registered owner is responsible for responding by the date noted on the ticket.
-However, there is an option on the back of the ticket where the registered owner can authorize another person to respond on their behalf – but the registered owner remains responsible for the violation and the fines involved.
+Ultimately, the registered owner is responsible for responding by the date noted on the fine.
+However, there is an option on the back of the fine where the registered owner can authorize another person to respond on their behalf – but the registered owner remains responsible for the violation and the fines involved.

 Under the current provincial legislation, mobile photo enforcement vehicles can only be used to enforce speeding violations in school, playground and construction zones within the City of Winnipeg.